 The -list-annotations operation prints the textual content of any annotations on the selected pages to standard output.
-Each annotation is preceded by a separation marker consisting of a carriage return, a line of 80 dashes, and another carriage return.
+Each annotation is preceded by the page number and followed by a newline.

 '''

 cpdf -list-annotations in.pdf > annots.txt

 Print annotations from in.pdf, redirecting output to annots.txt.

 '''